The Blues

 Simone

-Copyright Andy Murray.
+Copyright Sébastien Lemaire for Beltane Fire Society.
 All Rights Reserved.

 Back in 2015, I turned up to a Beltane Open Meeting anxious and unsure if I’d fit in, and was immediately swept up into a delightfully mad whirlwind of strangers who welcomed me like an old friend.